harleydica/taufikcrisnawan/README.md

 ## Commiting

-This repo uses conventional commit, when commiting, please do `yarn commit` instead of `git commit -m`.
+This repo uses conventional commit, when commiting, please do `pnpm commit` instead of `git commit -m`.
 There you will find each context to your current changes.

 ## Big Thanks